top of page

 Our Scintilla that bloomed underneath the starlight

-Scintilla originates from Latin, meaning 'spark,' referring to a bright flash like that from a burning ember.
-In English, however, the term has evolved to signify a tiny trace or hint of a particular quality or emotion
+CONTEXT/EXPLANATION: Scintilla originates from Latin, where it means "spark," referring to a small burst of light, like that from a burning ember.
+In English, however, the term has evolved to become more metaphorical, suggesting a tiny trace or hint of a particular quality or emotion.

 Now see them burn in fire